Marisha Pessl

-Marisha Pessl (born October 26, 1977) is an American writer known for her novels Special Topics in Calamity Physics, Night Film, and Neverworld Wake.
+Marisha Pessl (born October 26, 1977) is an American writer known for her novels Special Topics in Calamity Physics, Night Film, Neverworld Wake, and Darkly.

 Early life

-Pessl was born in Clarkston, Michigan, to Klaus, an Austrian engineer for General Motors, and Anne, an American homemaker.
+Pessl was born 1977 in Clarkston, Michigan, to Klaus, an Austrian engineer for General Motors, and Anne, an American homemaker.
 Pessl's parents divorced when she was three, and she moved to Asheville, North Carolina with her mother and sister.
 Pessl had an intellectually stimulating upbringing, recalling that her mother read "a fair chunk of the Western canon out loud" to her and her sister before bed, and entered her in lessons for riding, painting, jazz, and French.
 She was also a fan of The Chronicles of Narnia, A Wrinkle in Time, and the Nancy Drew books.

 Pessl started high school at the Asheville School, a private, co-educational boarding school, but graduated from Asheville High School in 1995.
 She attended Northwestern University for two years before transferring to Barnard College.